 Professor Smith retired from full-time teaching, but continues to teach part-time at Saddleback College.
 She loves teaching and especially enjoys the opportunity to learn from her students about their different cultures while helping them to develop the language skills they need.
 She regards teaching ESL students as a great privilege and wants her students to feel respected and comfortable in her classroom.
 During her free time, she enjoys traveling the world, exploring new cultures and languages, taking photographs, writing and discovering new literature.

-My name is Alma Benitez.
-I was born in Mexico, but came to California at the age of 3.
-I grew up speaking Spanish and English.
-My parents inspired me to become an ESL teacher because they came to this country not knowing English and had to work hard to give my siblings and I a better life.
-I wanted to become a teacher and help people like my parents.
-I studied at California State University, Fullerton (CSUF) and received my Bachelor’s Degree in English in 2005 and my Master’s Degree in Education with an emphasis in TESOL in 2009.
-I have been teaching at Saddleback College since 2013.
-Before coming to Saddleback, I taught ESL classes in the School of Continuing Education in the North Orange County Community College District.
+Alma Benitez was born in Mexico, but came to California at the age of 3.
+She grew up speaking Spanish and English.
+Her parents inspired her to become an ESL teacher because they came to this country not knowing English and had to work hard to give Alma and her siblings a better life.
+Alma wanted to become a teacher and help people like her parents.
+She studied at California State University, Fullerton (CSUF) and received her Bachelor’s Degree in English in 2005 and her Master’s Degree in Education with an emphasis in TESOL in 2009.
+She has been teaching at Saddleback College since 2013.
+Before coming to Saddleback, she taught ESL classes in the School of Continuing Education in the North Orange County Community College District.

-I enjoy teaching ESL because I love to meet people from other countries and learn about different cultures.
-I always learn a lot from my students and try my best to give them a great learning experience as well.
-When I’m not teaching, I enjoy reading a good book and spending time with my four daughters!
+Alma enjoys teaching ESL because she loves to meet people from other countries and learn about different cultures.
+She always learns a lot from her students and tries her best to give them a great learning experience as well.
+When Alma is not teaching, she enjoys reading a good book and spending time with her four daughters!

 Anhvy Do completed her B.A. at U.C.
 Riverside and her M.A. at Cal State University, Fullerton.
 She has taught English and ESL since 1996, teaching various levels.
 In her free time, she loves traveling and has visited Italy, Scotland, England, Spain, France, Germany, Hawaii, and Thailand.
 Although going abroad is wonderful, she makes sure to take yearly trips up California’s coast, stopping in Monterey, Carmel, Big Sur, and San Francisco.